fernando-ogihara/basic/README.md

 You can see code coverage output under the `tests/_output` directory.

 ##################################################################################
+to run local:
+-php yii serve --port=2703   (any port)

+URL configs
-as I have the pretty URLs enabled, I have to use `localhost/folder/file.php` (eg /country/index) otherwise the url will be `/index.php?r=country/index`
+-as I have the pretty URLs enabled, I have to use `localhost/folder/file.php` (eg /country/index) otherwise the url will be `/index.php?r=country/index`

+DOCKER
-in config/db here 'dsn' => 'mysql:host=db;dbname=yii2basic', the host is set for docker if using Xaamp change `host=localhost`
+-in config/db here 'dsn' => 'mysql:host=db;dbname=yii2basic', the host is set for docker if using Xaamp change `host=localhost`
+*set env

 Creating DB in the docker compose file is not working automatically, so I created manually with `docker exec -it yii_db bash`